 No. A physical exam is only required for newly admitted freshmen and transfer students.
-Please note: nNew requirement for 2013 - All varsity athletes (returning and new) are required to have a physical exam dated within 6 months prior to the first day of practice.
-Physical exam forms and other required health forms may be downloaded from the Wheaton Health & Wellness website.
+All varsity athletes (returning and new) are required to have a physical exam dated within 6 months prior to the first day of practice.
+Physical exam forms and other required health forms may be downloaded from the Student Health Services website.

 The Massachusetts Department of Public Health requires that all students attending a post-secondary institution must present documentation of the following immunizations:

 - Tdap (Tetanus/Diptheria/Pertussis) - 1 dose within the last 10 years

 - Hepatitis B - 3 dose series or positive titer proving immunity